tromey/emacs-ffi/README.md

   into `ffi--call`.

   ARGS are the arguments to pass to FUNCTION.

-* `(ffi--free POINTER)`.
-This calls `free` on the pointer.
-This is defined explicitly because it is used by the Lisp code included in the package.

 * `(ffi--mem-ref POINTER SIZE)`.
 Read SIZE bytes of memory starting at POINTER.
 The bytes are returned in a unibyte string.
 This can